 This grand hotel has it all – a great pool scene, first-class restaurants, a sandy beach and even its own ‘souk’.

 It’s hard to know where to start with this place.
-The 4 pools are spectacular – 1 comes with an 82-metre waterslide.
+The four pools are spectacular – one comes with an 82-metre waterslide.
 It’s also home to some of the smartest bars and restaurants in Sharm El Sheikh.

 The hotel looks out over Gardens Bay, with its world-famous coral reef.
 There’s a diving centre on the beach, with plenty of watersports, and an in-house ‘souk’ with shops, cafés and live entertainment.